dovla2001/dovla2001/README.md

 <h3>ABOUT ME</h3>
 <p align="left">
-Software Engineering graduate with a solid academic and practical background in the development of web and desktop applications, database communication, and machine learning.
-Proficient in C , .NET Core, and modern development practices, including SOLID principles and object-oriented design.
-Proficient in designing user-centered and performancedriven applications, with an aspiration to develop scalable solutions using both frontend and backend technologies.
-Particularly interested in modern web development using JavaScript and Angular, and a continued enthusiasm for learning and applying best practices.
-Motivated to further develop skills in web and desktop application development, specifically in the .NET environment, and contribute to leading-edge and innovative software projects.
+Software Engineering graduate with strong academic and practical experience in web and desktop applications, database communication, and machine learning.
+Proficient in C#, .NET Core, and modern development practices including SOLID principles and OOP design.
+Experienced in building user-centered and performance-driven applications, with a focus on scalable frontend and backend solutions.
+Particularly interested in modern web development using JavaScript and Angular, with a continuous drive to learn and apply best practices.
 </p>

 <h3>SKILLS</h3>